When and How to Peas in Alabama

 Planting and Growing Potatoes in Alabama

 If you’re an Alabamian looking to plant potatoes, the timing of your planting is essential.
 Plant too soon, and the cold temperatures may cause damage to the crop; plant too late, and there may need to be more time for a successful harvest before Summer temperatures.
 Fortunately, with some knowledge and planning, you can ensure that your potato-planting project will yield a bountiful harvest.
+This blog post is for the cool season type of potatoes.
+Check out the Sweet Potato page for warm season potatoes.

 When To Plant Potatoes In Alabama